Step 4: Full View

 Should Engineer A formally notify the manufacturer's responsible decision-makers of the foreseeable fatal risk and, if unresolved, decline to certify the passenger-priority system, or should Engineer A document the disagreement without further escalation, or recommend an independent ethics review as an alternative to certification refusal?

-Formally Notify Manufacturer of Fatal Risk Board's choice Formally document the safety disagreement in writing addressed to the manufacturer's responsible decision-makers, clearly stating that the passenger-priority algorithm creates foreseeable fatal risk to third parties, and decline to certify or approve the system if the manufacturer does not reconcile the algorithm with public safety obligations, with external reporting as a further step if internal escalation fails.
+O1 Formally document the safety disagreement in writing addressed to the manufacturer's responsible decision-makers, clearly stating that the passenger-priority algorithm creates foreseeable fatal risk to third parties, and decline to certify or approve the system if the manufacturer does not reconcile the algorithm with public safety obligations, with external reporting as a further step if internal escalation fails.
+Board's choice

 Three sequenced obligations govern Engineer A's response to a manufacturer override.
 First, the Graduated Internal Escalation Before External Reporting principle requires Engineer A to formally document the disagreement in writing and communicate it to the manufacturer's responsible decision-makers, ensuring the override is made with full awareness of its third-party safety consequences rather than by default or inattention.
 Second, the prohibition on approving engineering documents not in conformity with sound engineering principles, Code II.1.b, requires Engineer A to assess whether the passenger-priority system crosses the threshold from a debatable design choice into a design Engineer A cannot professionally certify as safe for public deployment; if it does, Engineer A must decline to certify or approve the system.
 Third, the Public Welfare Paramount obligation is not discharged by internal voicing of concern alone when that concern is overridden and a harmful design proceeds, if internal escalation fails and the severity and foreseeability of third-party harm risk is sufficient, Engineer A must evaluate whether external reporting obligations are triggered.